Deciding to work from home freelance – breaking away from the comfort and security of life as an employee – is a BIG thing.

 Yep, it’s the same point I put on the “good things” list!
 Most of the time it is a blessing, but sometimes…just sometimes, having to go from ultimate freelancer to ultimate parent without a second to catch your breath in between is exhausting.

 And when you fail to finish on time and just have to get something done, it’s really hard to explain that to a toddler when you’re shut away working in the same house.
+(Find advice on balancing work and family life here).

 - Struggling to switch off.